Living with Immunosuppressants: A New Normal for Kidney Transplant Recipients

 Food and water keep you alive.
 They can also carry bacteria that your immune system can no longer neutralize easily.

 This isn’t a restrictive diet.
-It’s a safety protocol.
+It’s a safety protocol, closely tied to Nutrition After Kidney Transplant.

 What I Avoid Completely